 Claire Fiser most recently worked for 8 years as a consultant for Community Wealth Partners, a Washington, D.C., based consulting firm that supports nonprofits and philanthropic foundations around the country.
 Claire's consulting work consisted primarily of program management focused on leadership development and racial equity, strategic planning, and growth strategies.
 Prior to working as a consultant, Claire worked for the Arkansas Children's Hospital Foundation and several nonprofit arts organizations.
 Claire also led The Anthony School's Board of Trustees in the strategic planning process in 2018.
 Claire has an MBA and an MA in Arts Administration from Southern Methodist University and a BA in French from Davidson College.
-Claire is married to Wesley, an Anthony graduate, and they have a daughter in the 2nd grade at Anthony.
+Claire is married to Wesley, an Anthony graduate, and they have a daughter at Anthony.
 Since the addition of a son in September 2019, Claire is volunteering her time to serve on The Anthony School Board and to support other local nonprofits.